Approximately One in Six Driving Without Insurance in 2010

 The five states with the lowest estimated percentage of uninsured drivers were Massachusetts (1 percent), Maine (4 percent), North Dakota (5 percent), New York (5 percent), and Vermont (6 percent).

-If you happen to be one of the many uninsured drivers out there, consider picking up at least minimum liability insurance.
+If you happen to be one of the many uninsured drivers out there, consider picking up at least minimum car insurance coverage.
+This will vary based on your state’s liability limits.

 The IRC study examined data collected from nine insurers, who represent roughly half of the private passenger auto insurance market in the United States.